 Jim is the Chaplain to the LSE, where he has worked for six years.
 He lives by Samuel Johnson's words, "When a man is tired of London, he is tired of life."

 Chino is a teacher in a secondary school in North Kensington.

 James is The Anchorage musician and worship leader.
 He is a pianist and microtonal composer, and outside of music enjoys learning languages (currently Japanese).

-Our Zoom services will feature a sermon and prayer, as well as an opportunity to sing and to discuss the sermon together, which we were unable to do in person.
+Our Zoom services will feature music, a sermon and prayer, as well as an opportunity to discuss the sermon together.

 The Saw Swee Hock Building